 (do this for any trouble you encounter with our lab computers -- but

 not for question about HW!)

-- Open a terminal window and type "javac -version" to see if you
+- Type "javac -version" to see if you

 have java installed already.
 If it prints a version number starting

-- Download and install the JDK from the Java SE Downloads page at
+- Download and install the JDK 8 from the

 - Follow the lab instructions above to create a cs201/hw0/